ding-lab/CromwellRunner/README.md

 Background: https://confluence.gsc.wustl.edu/pages/viewpage.action?pageId=27592450

-We'll be using the following LSF Group Name:
+On MGI we'll be using the following LSF Group Name:
     LSF_GROUP="/mwyczalk/cromwell-runner"
 This is defined in the system configuration file (e.g., `config/Definitions/System/MGI.gc2541.config.sh`)

+Note that on compute1,
+    LSF_GROUP="/m.wyczalkowski/cromwell-runner"

 #### Setup
 Do this just once for each new LSF group on each system